kijin/beaver/README.md

 Beaver is designed to be used with [PDO](http://www.php.net/manual/en/book.pdo.php).
-However, since Beaver uses dependency injection for database interactions, any class that behaves like PDO can be used in its place.
+However, since Beaver uses dependency injection for database interactions, any object that behaves like PDO (such as a custom wrapper for PDO) can be used in its place.
 Beaver currently supports MySQL, PostgreSQL, and SQLite.
 Other relational databases have not been tested.